 Most tour agencies and groups in Cancun and beyond have a mandatory policy for reef-safe and biodegradable sunscreens in an effort to protect the incredible and diverse marine wildlife.
 I use La Roche Posay Factor 50 whenever possible.
 It’s marine friendly and has no nasties that will hurt the environment.
 Check the back of your favorite brand to see if they are compliant.

+Having a portable charger needs to be on your Cancun packing list.
 It’s a first-world problem, but nothing is worse than your cell phone running out of battery.
 Especially on vacation when you want to take photos, look up directions or browse Instagram.
-My phone barely lasts a full day after its been fully charged, so I cannot leave the house without having my portable charger.
+My phone barely lasts a full day after it’s been fully charged, so I cannot leave the house without having my portable charger.

 I purchased the Anker Powercore II which is able to charge my cellphone up to 4 times and has 2 USB ports.
 It means that no matter what I can charge my phone and not worry about running out of battery.
 It has a 20000 mAh battery which takes a while to charge ( I usually charge it overnight every couple of days) and is compatible with a wide range of brands.